CrushedPixel/ember-semantic-proper-modals/README.md

 ## Notes
 You can access the jQuery DOM element for the modal using `this.get('modal')` and invoke semantic ui behaviours etc. on it.

+You can also programatically show the modal by calling `this.showModal()`.